Falun Gong outside mainland China: Reasons for practicing Falun Gong

+Political involvement

 Overseas responses to persecution in China

-In July 1999, the Communist Party initiated a campaign to persecute Falun Gong, including through the use of extralegal imprisonment, torture and other coercive measures, and propaganda.
+In July 1999, the CCP initiated a campaign to persecute Falun Gong, including through the use of extralegal imprisonment, torture and other coercive measures, and propaganda.
 Falun Gong communities inside and outside China have adopted a variety of approaches to resist and mitigate the persecution in China.
 These tactics range from engagement with the media, lobbying of governments and NGOs, public protests and demonstrations, and attempts to seek legal redress.
 As the persecution in China progressed, overseas Falun Gong efforts increasingly tied their pleas for relief to Western human rights discourse, emphasizing the implications for freedom of speech, assembly, and conscience.

 Legal initiatives

-Lawyers acting on behalf of Falun Gong practitioners have filed dozens of largely symbolic lawsuits around the world against Jiang Zemin, Luo Gan, and other Chinese officials alleging genocide and crimes against humanity.
+Lawyers acting on behalf of Falun Gong practitioners have filed dozens of largely symbolic lawsuits around the world against CCP General Secretary Jiang Zemin, CCP Political and Legal Affairs chief Luo Gan, and other Chinese officials alleging genocide and crimes against humanity.
 According to International Advocates for Justice, Falun Gong has filed the largest number of human rights lawsuits in the 21st century and the charges are among the most severe international crimes defined by international criminal laws.
 As of 2006, 54 civil and criminal lawsuits were under way in 33 countries.

 In some instances, courts have refused to adjudicate Falun Gong cases against Chinese officials on the grounds of sovereign immunity.
 In November 2009, however, Jiang Zemin and Luo Gan were indicted by a Spanish court on charges of genocide and crimes against humanity for their involvement in the persecution of Falun Gong.
 One month later, an Argentine judge concluded that Jiang and Luo had adopted a "genocidal strategy" in pursuing the eradication of Falun Gong, and asked Interpol to seek their arrest.

 In May 2011, a lawsuit was filed on behalf of Falun Gong practitioners against technology giant Cisco.
 The suit alleges, based mainly on internal Cisco documents, that the technology company "designed and implemented a surveillance system for the Chinese Communist Party, knowing it would be used to root out members of the Falun Gong religion and subject them to detention, forced labor and torture."
 Cisco denies customizing its products to facilitate censorship or repression.

 In addition to high-profile lawsuits against Chinese officials and corporations, Falun Gong practitioners have filed a number of complaints and civil suits alleging discrimination outside China, most of them centered within the Chinese diaspora community.
 Several complaints have been made after Falun Gong groups were barred from participating in parades or events, with mixed results.
 In Canada and in New York, Falun Gong practitioners won judgments against Chinese businesses or community organizations for discriminating against them on the basis of their religious creed.